TGS Launches Economic Data in the Haynesville Basin Revealing Key Operational and Economic Factors Related to the New Exploration Area

 The western Haynesville play in Texas, in Robertson and Leon counties, is emerging as a high-potential natural gas development area, attracting attention from major producers.
 Expand Energy is closely monitoring this development, led by Comstock Resources and Aethon Energy, as the region represents a shift from the traditional Haynesville focus near the Texas-Louisiana border.
 Expand Energy's Vice President, Tim Beard, has confirmed the company is evaluating the opportunities in this region.
 This area’s deeper, high-pressure, high-temperature reservoirs in the Haynesville and Bossier formations have shown remarkable productivity.
 For example, TGS Well Data Analytics discloses that a typical gas type curve in the area produces an impressive estimated ultimate recovery volume of ~32 Bcf (Figure 3).

 The western Haynesville play is seeing a surge in exploration activity, with an average of 24 approved drilling permits issued annually since 2013.
 In 2024 alone, 18 permits have been granted so far, with an additional eight still awaiting approval.
-Comstock Resources, Aethon Energy, and Wildfire Energy are leading the charge in securing permits, focusing primarily on horizontal well designs, which account for 90% of applications.
-Permit depths in this region range from 6,500 to 25,000 feet, reflecting the technical challenges and potential rewards of tapping into the deeper, high-pressure reservoirs (Figure 2).
+Comstock Resources, Aethon Energy, and Mitsui are leading the charge in securing permits, focusing primarily on horizontal well designs, which account for 90% of applications.
+Permit depths in this region range from 14,000 to 25,000 feet, reflecting the technical challenges and potential rewards of tapping into the deeper, high-pressure reservoirs (Figure 2).

 Comstock Resources and Aethon Energy are achieving remarkable results in the western Haynesville play, underscoring its potential as a major natural gas hub.
 Comstock’s Circle M #1H well, completed in 2022, has produced 13.4 billion cubic feet (Bcf) of gas over 19 months, with some wells in the area exceeding daily production rates of 35 million cubic feet per day (MMcf/d) thanks to extended lateral sections.
 Similarly, Aethon’s River Ranch #1H well delivered over 6.8 Bcf in just 11 months.
 Targeting the thick, over-pressured shale deposits of the Haynesville and Bossier formations, these successes highlight the region’s capacity for high initial production rates and long-term development.